joshuahey/joshuahey/README.md

 ### Heyy 👋

-Math Senior at the University of Alberta. research assistant at the [University of Alberta](https://www.ualberta.ca/index.html) in the Department of Mathematical and Statistical Sciences.
+Math Grad Student at the University of Waterloo in the Applied Math Department.
 - 🔭 I’m currently working in the fields of Machine Learning and Partial Differential Equations .
 - 🌱 I’m currently learning Neural nets used to solve Partial Differential Equations.
 - 👯 I’m looking to collaborate on anything related in Analysis or Theoretical Machine Learning.